 - 1. If your primary instance is running, stop it.
 You cannot perform the rest of this procedure on a running instance.
 For more information, see Stop and Start Your Instance (p.
-312). - 2.
-Take a snapshot of your volume.
+319). - Take a snapshot of your volume.
 It can be easy to corrupt or lose your data in the following procedures.
 If you have a fresh snapshot, you can always start over in case of a mistake and your data will still be safe.
 For more information, see Creating an Amazon EBS Snapshot (p.
-550). - 3.
+559). - 3.
 Record the device name that the volume is attached to.
 You can find this information on the Root device field of the instance's details pane.
 The value is likely /dev/sda1 or /dev/xvda. - 4.
 Detach the volume from the primary instance.
 For more information, see Detaching an Amazon EBS Volume from an Instance (p.
-535). - 5.
+546). - 5.
 Attach the volume to another (secondary) instance in the same Availability Zone.
 For more information, see Attaching an Amazon EBS Volume to an Instance (p.
-514).
-If you do not already have a secondary instance, you can launch a t1.micro instance for this purpose.
+529).
+If you do not already have a secondary instance, you will need to launch one.
 For more information, see Launching an Instance (p.
-293). - 6.
-Log in to the secondary instance with SSH.
+300). - Log in to the secondary instance with SSH.
 For more information, see Connect to Your Instance (p.
-301).
+308).
 Continue with the next procedure.